-Despite its improved responses, you’ll find that the Avalon Hybrid still offers everything you’ve always liked about the Avalon.
-There’s a smooth and comfortable ride, a roomy back seat and a well-crafted interior that dips its toe deep into the luxury pool.
+Despite its newfound sporty character, you’ll find that the Avalon Hybrid offers everything you’ve always liked about the Avalon.
+There’s a smooth, comfortable ride, a surprisingly roomy interior and a well-crafted interior that outshines the cabin in earlier models.

-Indeed, we have few gripes about the Avalon Hybrid’s driving experience except to say that its acceleration is middling compared to the gas-powered model.
-That’s probably a small trade-off for most drivers considering the Avalon Hybrid’s massive fuel economy advantage.
+Indeed, we have few gripes about the Avalon’s driving experience except to say that its acceleration is middling compared to the gas-powered model, which is a small trade-off for most drivers considering the Avalon Hybrid’s impressive fuel economy figures.

 Other Cars to Consider

-2017 Lincoln MKZ Hybrid — The MKZ Hybrid is one of our favorite new models thanks to an impressive combination of bold styling, high-end materials and excellent fuel economy.
-We also strongly suggest considering the MKZ Hybrid before buying an Avalon.
+2016 Lincoln MKZ Hybrid — The MKZ Hybrid is one of our favorite new models thanks to an impressive combination of bold styling, high-end materials and excellent fuel economy.
+We strongly suggest considering the MKZ Hybrid before buying an Avalon.

-2017 Honda Accord Hybrid — If you don’t need a car as big as the Avalon, consider the Accord Hybrid.
-In addition to a long list of available luxury features, the Accord Hybrid offers impressive gas-mileage numbers that reach as high as 49 mpg city.
+2016 Toyota Camry Hybrid — If you don’t need a car as big as the Avalon, consider the Camry Hybrid.
+In addition to a long list of available luxury features, the Camry Hybrid offers impressive gas-mileage numbers that reach as high as 43 mpg city/39 mpg hwy.
 Prices are lower, too.

 Used Lexus GS 450h — Although the GS 450h only offers 29 mpg city/34 mpg hwy, the rear-drive sedan also boasts a sportier demeanor than the Avalon and more power.
 Prices are high, though, so you may want to consider a used model.

 We’d go for the base-level XLE Premium.
-It has virtually everything you need and most of what you could possibly want, and it doesn’t cost a fortune, which is sort of the point of a hybrid car.
+It has virtually everything you need, and it doesn’t cost a fortune, which is sort of the point of a hybrid car.
 Only opt for the Limited if you really want the additional safety features available in its optional technology-focused package.
 Find a Toyota Avalon Hybrid for sale